Dennis-Gega/color-palette-generator/README.md

 ## Overview

 A web application that allows users to generate a dynamic color palette based on a selected color and color scheme.
 Users can select a base color, choose a color scheme, and then view a generated palette of complementary colors.
 The application also includes functionality to copy individual color hex codes.
+Palettes are fetched from [The Color API](https://www.thecolorapi.com/)

 ## Features